laineus/phavuer/README.md

 \*\*\* **Attention** \*\*\*

-- This is still WIP.
+- Currently, it supports basic Phaser functionalities and major GameObjects, but not all.
-- I am not sure the performance, but it is never be faster than plain Phaser.
+- While performance is not guaranteed, it will not be faster than using Phaser alone.
-- If you use Phavuer, the source code will be quite different from plain Phaser. keep in mind that you can not switch the way easily.
+- Using Phavuer significantly alters the source code from standard Phaser.
+Please note that switching between the two is not straightforward.

-However, I am keep going to use it for make own game.
+Nevertheless, I am committed to using it for my own game development.
-Feel free to contribute.
+Contributions are welcome.

 # Usage example